Nutrition

 Adapted energy intake

 One of the first foundations is to provide sufficient energy intake to support physical activity.
-Athletes expend more calories than sedentary people, so it is essential to adapt their caloric consumption accordingly.
+Athletes expend more calories than sedentary people, so it is essential to adjust their calorie intake accordingly.

 Insufficient intake, especially in the context of mass gain and dryness , would lead to increased fatigue, decreased performance and slower recovery.